andrijeski/vegan-food/quick-facts-summary.md

 **Fatty acids**

 Omega 9 is non essential fat.
 Body can make it on our own.
-Omega 6 and Omega 3 are essential fats that we need to intake.
+Omega 6 - LA (linoleic acid) and Omega 3 - ALA (alpha-linolenic acid) are essential fats that we need to intake.

 - Ideal Omega 6 : Omega 3 ratio should be 4:1 or better
 - Avoid Omega 6 rich/dominant oils to avoid disbalancing the ratio